A Living Archive for Sovereign Sensemaking & Stewardship

 I began by asking questions.

 I grew up in circumstances where success was understood in familiar terms: education, stability, achievement, and the steady climb toward a life that appeared secure and respectable.
 Like many people, I followed that path with determination.
-I studied, worked, and pursued the opportunities that seemed to promise a better future.

 In time, many of those goals were achieved.